mahfuzurrahman98/Pienut-Dev-Setup/README.md

 git clone git@github.com:mahfuzurrahman98/Pienut-Dev-Setup.git
 ```

-- Install `pienut` using the follwing command
+- cd into the project folder and install `pienut` using the follwing command

 ```
 npm install pienut